timostamm/protobuf-ts/MANUAL.md

   If a key ends with `-bin`, it should contain binary data in base64 encoding, allowing you to send serialized messages.

-- `deadline: Date | number`
+- `timeout: Date | number`

-  Deadline for the call.
-Can be a specific date or a timeout in milliseconds.
+  Timeout for the call in milliseconds.
+  If a Date object is given, it is used as a deadline.

 - `interceptors: RpcInterceptor[]`